masonmedia-projects/decentral/README.md

 2. GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
 Initially AOS and then Scroll Reveal were used, but GSAP offers more versatility and is open source.

 3. Animation approach and syntax: the site uses GSAP for scroll animations, and SWUP css classes for page entrances and exits.
-Individual text elements are given GSAP scroll classes (i.e. `.slide-right`), while structural elements are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exiting during view change.
+Sections receive a GSAP trigger class (`.stagger-right`), which then triggers individual text element animations (i.e. `.slide-right`) on entry into the viewport.
+Structural elements (and page banner text elements) are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exit animations during page/view changes.

 4. Recliner.js: Recliner is a lazy load library for better performance with images.
 A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds an entrance fade animation for smooth UX.

+4. Tilt.js: Tilt is a small js library that produces a perspective-like tilting effect on mouseover.
+It is used on the site 404 and 403 pages.
+See more [here](https://gijsroge.github.io/tilt.js/).

 ## **Google Analytics**

 1. GA gtag script is added in footer for general analytics, traffic, page views, bounce rate, etc.